 Objects are strongly typed, as we have seen.
 But function parameters, like names in general in Python, are not typed.
 This means that any parameter can refer to any type of object.

 We see this play out in the times2 function.
 The * operator not only means multiply for numbers, it also means repeat for sequences (like strings and lists).
 So you can use the times2 function as follows:

 >>> times2(4) 8 >>> times2('abc') 'abcabc' >>> times2([1,2,3]) [1, 2, 3, 1, 2, 3]

 All parameters in Python are passed by reference.
 This is identical to how Java does it with object parameters.
 However, while Java does support passing unboxed primitive types by value, there are no such entities in Python.
 Everything is an object in Python.

 Functions are objects too, and they can be passed as parameters:

-If you have more than two or so arguments, it often makes more sense to call a function by named values, rather than by the positional parameters.
+If you have more than two or so arguments, it often makes more sense to call a function by parameter, rather than by the defined order.
 This tends to create more robust code.
 So if you have a function draw_point(x,y), you might want to call it as draw_point(x=10,y=20).